Singapore Greenery Building Waterfront (Properties)

 Photo Credits: Singapore Institute of Architects

 Such brilliant eco-details include heat-reducing laminated green tinted windows, sleep mode programming and motion sensors at staircases, and lifts with variable voltage and variable frequency motor drive.
 There is more than meets the eye.
 These features are expected to achieve a whopping air-conditioning energy savings of S$12k to S$24k per year and S$500k in water and energy savings annually.
+It is also near amenities.

 To improve air quality and reduce carbon footprint, the estate uses low VOC paints for all internal walls and ceilings, low formaldehyde adhesive for woodworks, as well as green walls for blocks facing west to act as bio-shading devices.